hg1722/fashionista/README.md

 For preprocessing, all images were resized to squares, 64x64 px for the low-resolution images and 256x256 px for the high-resolutions, and normalized.

-![enter image description here](https://i.imgur.com/NpJAfF7.png) We also limited the dataset in two different ways, one utilizing just apparel images and the other all types of fashion.
-For sake of simplicity in training the conditional GAN, we limited the apparel dataset to the top six subcategories of apparel and the top six base colors.
+![enter image description here](https://i.imgur.com/NpJAfF7.png) We also ran experiments with training on only apparel images of the dataset as well as  For sake of simplicity in training the conditional GAN, we limited the apparel dataset to the top six subcategories of apparel and the top six base colors.
 For data utilizing all types of fashion, we limited the categories to top-wear, bottom-wear, and shoes, and the top three colors in the data.

 ## Models